natemac/Anticipation-Daily/readme.md

 ## Recent Enhancements and Fixes

+### Improved Game Header System
+- **Dynamic Game Header**: Added a new header that replaces the title during gameplay
+- **Category Display**: Shows the current category name in the header when playing
+- **Integrated Timer**: Relocated the timer to the header for a cleaner interface
+- **Smooth Transitions**: Properly toggles between title and header when switching screens
+- **Responsive Design**: Header adjusts properly on different screen sizes

 ### Builder Improvements
 - **Modular Architecture**: Refactored builder.js into a modular system with separate responsibilities
 - **Improved Touch Interface**: Fixed button visibility and behavior in different modes